xmos/lib_audio_dsp/doc/design_guide/index.rst

 is allocated for every connection from one thread to another.
 Thread 2 receives data from thread 0 and 1, therefore it has 2 input channels.
 It only outputs to 1 thread (end) so has 1 output channel.

-If multiple data channels are passed from 1 thread to another (e.g. 3 channels from from thread 1 to 2) this still only consumes a single xcore channel (2 chanends) as all the data channels are sent over the same xcore channel.
+If multiple data channels are passed from 1 thread to another (e.g. 3 channels from thread 1 to 2) this still only consumes a single xcore channel (2 chanends) as all the data channels are sent over the same xcore channel.

 For a simple linear pipeline, the chanend usage will be :math:`2 * num_dsp_threads + 2`.
 For pipelines with parallel